microsoft/MixedReality-SceneUnderstanding-Samples/README.md

 # Running on PC
 To run this sample on the PC, please follow the instructions below:
 1. Open any of the SceneUnderstanding Sample Scenes under Assets\SceneUnderstanding\Examples (Scenes are Under Placement, NavMesh and Understanding Folder)
-2. Select the SceneUnderstandingManager game object and uncheck the 'Run On Device' checkbox on the SceneUnderstandingManager Component
+2. Select the SceneUnderstandingManager game object and uncheck the 'Query Scene From Device' checkbox on the SceneUnderstandingManager Component
 3. Ensure SU Serialized Scene Paths on the Scene Understanding component is referring to a serialized Scene Understanding scene, examples scenes are provided under the examples folder
 4. Click 'Play' in the Editor.